These dogs have blue and black tongues!

 |Low exercise needs: These dogs need only a low level of daily exercise which means that they can happily stay in an apartment.||Health problems: These dogs are prone to several health problems which can be a difficult thing to handle for the owners sometimes.|

 The Chinese Shar-Peis are compact and medium in size.
 They are about 17 to 20 inches tall and usually weigh between 35 to 44 pounds.
-They have a short and very harsh coat.
-They do not usually have loose hair.
+These dogs have short and very harsh coats and do not usually have loose hair.
 Their coat comes in various colors like fawn, red, brown, white, black, and cream.

 |Height (Male)||17-20 inches tall|